 What should I think about when collecting website feedback?

-Start with determining why you are collecting website feedback data; what is your goal?
-This will help you figure out where you should place your website feedback form, when it should be triggered and what you should ask.
+Start by determining why you are collecting website feedback data; what is your main goal?
+This will help you figure out:

 Some common goals in collecting website feedback are:

-- Conducting market research regarding something in the customer journey (for example payment methods, delivery options, product selection etc.)
+- Optimising different parts in the customer journey (for example, payment methods, delivery options, product selection, etc.)

 These goals can help you reach insights that reduce drop-offs from your website, boost conversion rate and improve your overall website user experience.